-The civil law system does not recognise, in general terms, a difference between formal and beneficial ownership while common law does.
+The civil law system does not recognize, in general terms, a difference between formal and beneficial ownership while the common law does.

 In Civil law countries, that have not signed The Hague Convention on Trusts, trusts might be disregarded, therefore any transfer made by the settlor to the trust would be considered as not carried out from a tax perspective, and the settlor might continue to be the owner of the assets transferred.

 How we can help you

 In summary, offshore trusts are powerful tools for both estate and succession planning, as investment vehicles, corporate structuring and asset protection, among others.
 But this option should be approached with caution, and with the appropriate professional advice.

 A trust will serve you to protect your assets from being used for a purpose other than what you had in mind for them.
 It can protect your wealth beyond the reach of frivolous claimants, creditors, ex-spouses and even yourself.
 It is always best to establish the trust before that any legal action will be taken against you.